School Key Information

 • Training shoes suitable for sports

-• School polo shirt (x3) Green school cardigan or sweatshirt (x2)
+• School polo shirt (x2) with school logo

 On each day there is the alternative of a sandwich or baguette.
-Please see below our menu for 21/09 - 25/09:
+Please see next week's menu below:

 Mealtimes are a very important social and community part of our day, with children helping to prepare lunch and sharing what they've helped to prepare with their peers.